neuralnet-dev/.github/profile/README.md

 This organization hosts a growing collection of practical projects focused on neural networks and deep learning.

 ---

 ### Tools and Frameworks

 Core technologies used:

-- TensorFlow, Keras – Deep learning
+- TensorFlow, Keras
-- Scikit-learn – Classical machine learning
+- Scikit-learn
-- NumPy, Pandas – Data processing
+- NumPy, Pandas
-- Matplotlib, Seaborn, Plotly – Visualization
+- Matplotlib, Seaborn, Plotly
-- Jupyter Notebooks – Interactive development
+- Jupyter Notebooks

 ---